Rotwang9000/memecube/README.md

 ## Overview

-MemeIsometric Cluster is a Three.js-based web application where meme coin tags are displayed as 3D text elements that physically form a Isometric Cluster structure.
+MemeIsometric Cluster is a Three.js-based web application where meme coin tags are displayed as 3D text elements that physically form an Isometric Cluster structure.
 New tags fly in from space and push existing tags inward as they join the structure.
-The Isometric Cluster grows organically as more tags are added, with older tags shrinking and moving toward the center.
+The Isometric Cluster grows organically as more tags are added, with older tags shrinking and moving toward the centre.
 Viewers can navigate around this 3D structure and click on tags to visit the associated websites.

 ## Features

 - Interactive 3D space environment with dynamic lighting
-- Isometric Cluster structure formed entirely by the 3D text elements themselves
+- Isometric cluster structure with strict right angles and minimal spacing
+- Balanced tag distribution across all 6 cube faces
+- Tags only move up/down relative to themselves during collisions
 - No wireframe - the letters themselves ARE the Isometric Cluster
-- Tags physically touch and form the outer shell of the Isometric Cluster
+- Tags physically touch with hair's width spacing between them
 - 3D text with deep extrusion and blocky appearance
 - Tags prefixed with "$" symbol
-- Borg-like organic construction where new tags push older ones inward
+- Borg-like construction where new tags push older ones inward
-- Older tags shrink and move toward the center as the structure grows
+- Older tags shrink and move toward the centre as the structure grows
-- Organic growth pattern with subtle imperfections
 - Free-flight camera navigation
 - Clickable tags that open URLs
 - Demo mode with random tags appearing periodically